1 | Eastern stripe-bellied sand snake |

 3 | Fornasini’s blind snake |

-Fornasini’s blind snakes have virtually no patterns, just a consistent black, which makes confusing them with stiletto snakes easy.
-This species lives alongside elephants, zebras and giraffes, but out of sight, just below the surface, being the final part of the ensemble that nobody ever sees.
-Rather than forests, they prefer to hide in open areas like savannahs, grassland or sparse bushland.
+Rather than forests, this species prefers to hide in open areas like savannahs, grassland or sparse bushland.
+Fornasini’s blind snakes have virtually no patterns, just a consistent black, which makes it easy to confuse them with dangerous stiletto snakes.
+This species lives alongside elephants, zebras and giraffes, but out of sight, just below the surface.
+They’re also one of the shiniest snakes in existence, reflecting a tourist guide’s torch and a car’s headlights alike.

-Fornasini’s blind snakes measure just 15cm, peaking at 18cm, making them one of the smallest African snakes.
 This species might win a battle with a brown forest cobra, for the simple reason that the cobra would probably lunge and miss the tiny target.
-The blind snake would then vanish underground again, into tight tunnels which the cobra is completely incapable of accessing.
 Fornasini’s blind snakes are barely researched, but they’re assumed to prey on worms and maybe ants.

 4 | Eastern vine snake |

-Eastern twig snakes measure 100-120cm (record: 143.5cm).
+Eastern twig snakes measure 100-120cm, with a record of 143.5cm.
 If you do find one, they’re easy to recognise.
-The eyes are particularly amazing, as the pupil is bizarrely shaped, like a keyhole.
-They have a green skull cap and this extends to the upper half of the eye untouched, but a brown stripe runs along their flanks, which also continues untouched through the centre of the eye.
-Eastern vine snakes are also recognisable by an orange tongue.
-They often engage in warfare with birds, which mob them in a flock of squawking and feathers.
+Their eyes are particularly amazing, as the pupil is bizarrely shaped, like a keyhole.
+They have a green skull cap, which contrasts vividly against the body.
+This greenness extends to the upper half of the eye untouched, but a brown stripe runs along their flanks, which continues untouched through the centre of the eye.

 5 | Mozambique shovel snout |